Safety & General Tips

 - If riding at night wear plenty of reflective clothing, don't wear dark colours.
 Have plenty of lighting especially red tail lights.
 Flashing lights certainly stand out.

-- The most dangerous areas of town riding are intersections and roundabouts.
-Initially always assume the car at a give way, stop sign or roundabout has not seen you.
-Always look for confirming signs that they have seen you, has the driver looked in your direction, is another car coming towards or behind you that the car is more likely to see and hence stop for, is the sun low in the sky and blinding the driver, has the driver spotted a car some way off and is trying to get across the intersection before it arrives and hasn't seen you??..be defensive.
-Slow to a speed that you can stop and avoid the car if they haven't seen you, watch the driver, always try and anticipate what the driver of the car is going to do.
+- The most dangerous areas of town riding are intersections and roundabouts. you should always assume the car at a give way, stop sign or roundabout has not seen you.
+Always look for confirming signs that they have seen you.
+Has the driver looked in your direction?
+Is another car coming that the other vehicle is more likely to see and hence stop for?
+Is the sun low in the sky and blinding the driver?
+Has the driver spotted a car some way off and is about to try to get across the intersection before it arrives and hasn't seen you??
+Always ride defensively.
+Slow to a speed that you can stop and avoid the car

 - When approaching cars parked on your side of the road be wary of an opening door.
-Look and see if someone is in the car (look in the car mirrors), has it just stopped, watch the doors, glance over your shoulder to see if you have room to swerve if a door suddenly opens.
+Look and see if someone is in the car (look in the car mirrors).
+Has it just stopped?
+Check the doors and glance over your shoulder to see if you have room to swerve if a door suddenly opens.

-- Be careful on wet or icy wintry mornings.
+- Be careful on wet or icy wintery mornings.
 Fortunately there are not too many mornings when ice is a problem.
-Watch the road surface for ice signs, don't lean too much on the corners, don't apply too much front brake.
-Also avoid the road markings when wet, they can be very slippery.
+Watch the road surface for ice signs, don't lean too much on the corners or apply too much front brake.
+Avoid the road markings when wet, as they can be very slippery.

 - If a car is approaching you when riding on the open road check behind for cars.
 Be very careful if two cars are going to cross right beside you, you may get squeezed into the rough stuff.

 - If you are being passed by a large wide vehicle be aware that the car behind may not have seen you.
 Don't pull out and regain your cycling line until you know you are clear behind.